nicopujia/website/content/pages/about.md

 ![Strong and muscular in the beach]({static}/images/photos/2025/beach.jpeg)

 As the months passed, I continued improving even more.
 But beyond the physical aspect, this experience showed me how sometimes you don't realize how bad your current state is until you start to be at a decent, _actually normal_ level.
-It also made me very disciplined over time, as the habit of pushing myself hard to improve remained within me, even if it weren't as necessary as it used to be.
-On top of that, it was very mind-opening: realizing that my aforetime indisputable belief was actually wrong, was like realizing I'd been running with blinders and had them just removed, observing how the end goal had been next to me all the time, yet I wasn't able to see the big picture.
+It also made me very disciplined over time, as the habit of pushing myself hard to improve has remained within me, even if it isn't as necessary as it used to be.
+On top of that, it was very mind-opening: realizing that my aforetime indisputable belief was actually wrong was like realizing I'd been running with blinders and had them just removed, observing how the end goal had been next to me all the time, yet I wasn't able to see the big picture.

 ### First commercial project (2024)